julieenguyennn/The-Network-Recorder/README.md

 The Network Recorder is a program that allows user to note down the information of whom they have recently met.
 It helps user store information such as name, birthday, email, and even the day that they have met.
 The program aims at increasing the user's productivity compared to manual and physical note.
 Users can add new contact whenever they need to, import the list they currently have and view reminder of whom they haven't talked to.

 ## File structure
-There are four files in this folder:
+There are eight files in this folder:

 * `main.py` is the main file for executing the program
 * `Contacts.py` stores the contact object and its atrributes